fringefilmsoz/SIP/Installation.md

 It is set to 100 records by default but you can change the value to whatever you like.
 When the maximum number of records has been reached, new records will continue to be added to the top of the list and the oldest records deleted from the bottom.

 Setting the maximum to zero (no maximum) will allow records to accumulate until all available storage space is filled.
 This may effect system performance if the number of records becomes very large but it has been tested with over 1100 records without a noticeable problem.
-A practical setting might be the number of records you would get in a period of time such as a week.
+A practical setting might be the number of records you would get in a period of time such as a week or a month.

 ### <span class="mw-headline" id="Archiving_log_data:">Archiving log data:</span>